kumbulanit/t-sql/tech company/untitled/Module 3 - Writing SELECT Queries/Lesson4_Writing_Simple_CASE_Expressions.md

 -- Single query with CASE (generally more efficient) SELECT
     DepartmentID,
-    COUNT(CASE WHEN BaseSalary > 70000 THEN 1 END) AS HighSalary,
+    COUNT(CASE WHEN e.BaseSalary > 70000 THEN 1 END) AS HighSalary,
-    COUNT(CASE WHEN BaseSalary BETWEEN 40000 AND 70000 THEN 1 END) AS MidSalary,
+    COUNT(CASE WHEN e.BaseSalary BETWEEN 40000 AND 70000 THEN 1 END) AS MidSalary,
-    COUNT(CASE WHEN BaseSalary < 40000 THEN 1 END) AS LowSalary
+    COUNT(CASE WHEN e.BaseSalary < 40000 THEN 1 END) AS LowSalary
-FROM Employees
+FROM Employees e
 GROUP BY DepartmentIDID;

 -- vs. Multiple separate queries (less efficient)
--- SELECT DepartmentID, COUNT(*) FROM Employees WHERE BaseSalary > 70000 GROUP BY DepartmentIDID;
+-- SELECT DepartmentID, COUNT(*) FROM Employees e WHERE e.BaseSalary > 70000 GROUP BY DepartmentIDID;
--- SELECT DepartmentID, COUNT(*) FROM Employees WHERE BaseSalary BETWEEN 40000 AND 70000 GROUP BY DepartmentIDID;
+-- SELECT DepartmentID, COUNT(*) FROM Employees e WHERE e.BaseSalary BETWEEN 40000 AND 70000 GROUP BY DepartmentIDID;
--- SELECT DepartmentID, COUNT(*) FROM Employees WHERE BaseSalary < 40000 GROUP BY DepartmentIDID;
+-- SELECT DepartmentID, COUNT(*) FROM Employees e WHERE e.BaseSalary < 40000 GROUP BY DepartmentIDID;
 ```

 ### 2. Simple vs. Searched CASE Performance